shobhit162/shobhit162/README.md

 - 👋 Hi, I’m Shobhit Chaurasia
 - 👀 I’m interested in Open Source Contributions, Web Development and Flutter
-- 🌱 I’m currently learning Data Structures and Algorithms, Web development using React
+- 🌱 I’m currently learning Data Structures and Algorithms, Web development using MERN stack
 - 💞️ I’m looking to collaborate on any project in which I can learn new skills
 - 📫 How to reach me ...
 - Mail me at - 000shobhitchaurasia@gmail.com